 What does Suzie truly care about?

-It’s not the lessons that she really cares about; it’s the results from the lessons.
+Well, it’s not the lessons; it’s the results from the lessons.

 Suzie isn’t paying to sit in a room for one hour each week.
 That’s not what she’s after.
 She is paying for the transformation in her musical abilities that are a result of private instruction.